-Function learning has received relatively less attention and produced fewer experiments, compared to concept learning.
-Yet there has been a revival of interest, given the importance of value function approximation for generalization in Reinforcement Learning (RL) problems (Sutton & Barto 2018).
-RL provides a computational framework for understanding learning in both biological and artificial systems, tracing its origins to early research on associative and instrumental learning (Thorndike 1911; Pavlov 1927; Skinner 1938).
-Framed as a trial-and-error process, RL agents learn to associate actions with expectations of reward through feedback from the environment, leading to gradual improvements in selecting reward-maximizing behaviors.
-However, no biological or artificial agent can try every possible action in most real-world settings, highlighting a growing impetus to better understand how humans generalize in more real-world contexts, where the space of possible outcomes is too vast to be experienced exhaustively (Wu et al. 2018).
+Function learning has received relatively less attention and produced fewer experiments compared to concept learning.
+Yet there has been a revival of interest given the importance of value function approximation for generalization in RL problems (Sutton & Barto 2018).
+RL provides a computational framework for understanding learning in both biological and artificial systems, tracing its origins to early research on associative and instrumental learning (Thorndike 1911, Pavlov 1927, Skinner 1938).
+In a process framed as trial and error, RL agents learn to associate actions with expectations of reward through feedback from the environment, leading to gradual improvements in selecting reward-maximizing behaviors.
+However, no biological or artificial agent can try every possible action in most real-world settings, highlighting a growing impetus to better understand how humans generalize in real-world contexts, where the space of possible outcomes is too vast to be experienced exhaustively (Wu et al. 2018).

-RL researchers has long grappled with the need to generalize past feedback to novel actions and states (Tesauro 1995).
+RL researchers have long grappled with the need to generalize past feedback to novel actions and states (Tesauro 1995).
 In complex games such as Go (Silver et al. 2016), the number of possible game states vastly outnumbers the number of atoms in the known universe.
 Thus, in scaling up to solve increasingly complex tasks, most modern RL algorithms commonly infer a value function mapping a vast space of potential actions or states to expectations of reward (i.e., value) (Sutton & Barto 2018).
 This estimated value function can then be used to generalize a limited number of experienced outcomes to a vast and potentially infinite space of possibilities, guiding efficient exploration and action selection.
-Here, we review recent advances in understanding human generalization in RL settings that do not permit exhaustive exploration and connect these findings to theories from function learning.
+Here, we review recent advances in understanding human generalization in RL settings that do not permit exhaustive exploration and we connect these findings to theories from function learning.